-Dr. Yetunde's interest in global ethics, good governance, human rights, gender equality, and counter-corruption studies has influenced her academic endeavors and profession.
-Dr. Yetunde received her Doctorate of Philosophy in Global Affairs from Rutgers University and her Masters of Science in Global Affairs with a concentration in International Law from Rutgers University.
+Dr. Yetunde previously worked at United Nations Population Fund, Executive Board and External Relations division, Rutgers University School of Public Affairs and Administration (where she was integral in creating the first undergraduate Public Service Major in the country, creation of the executive EMPA certificate in Executive Management in Public Administration, and co-authoring a book on Public Service and Civic Engagement), she also worked in the New Jersey State Ethics Commission, Rutgers Institute for Anti-Corruption Studies amongst others.
+Dr. Yetunde's interest in global ethics, good governance, human rights, gender equality, and public service has influenced her academic scholarship and professional endeavors.
+She received her Doctorate of Philosophy degree in Global Affairs and her Masters of Science in Global Affairs with a concentration in International Law from Rutgers University.
 She received her Bachelor of Arts in Journalism and Media Studies with a double minor in Africana Studies and Organizational Leadership from Rutgers University as well.
 She received her certification in U.S. Public Policy: Social, Economic, and Foreign Policies from Harvard University.
-She also has certificates in international relations, international business, applied political leadership.
-She was a New Leaders Council Fellow, Rutgers Emerging Leaders Scholar, Ronald E. McNair Scholar, Minority Academic Careers Fellow, Eagleton Institute of Politics Fellow and graduate of the United Nations Worldview Institute.
-She has worked with many reputable institutions and government agencies such the United Nations Population Fund and New Jersey State Ethics Commission.
+She also has certificates in international relations, international business, and applied political leadership.
+She was an Atlantik-Brucke Young Leader, New Leaders Council Fellow, Rutgers Emerging Leaders Scholar, Ronald E. McNair Scholar, Minority Academic Careers Fellow, Eagleton Institute of Politics Fellow and graduate of the United Nations Worldview Institute.